Motif Prediction with Graph Neural Networks: Evaluation

 \if 0 We use the USAir graph \textbf{dataset} for the analysis.
 It describes a network of US air lines including 332 vertices and 2,126 edges.
 This graph is rather small but as you can see in the appendix the experimental results are similar for graphs of varying sizes and structures.
 This behaviour stems also from the fact, that we just use a local subgraph to predict our motifs.
 The size of the graph only has an impact on the embeddings we generate. \fi

-\vspaceSQ{-0.3em} As \textbf{comparison targets}, we use motif prediction based on three link prediction heuristics (Jaccard, Common Neighbors, Adamic-Adar), and on the GNN based state-of-the-art SEAL link prediction scheme~\cite{zhang2018link, zhang2020revisiting}.
+\vspaceSQT{-0.3em} As \textbf{comparison targets}, we use motif prediction based on three link prediction heuristics (Jaccard, Common Neighbors, Adamic-Adar), and on the GNN based state-of-the-art SEAL link prediction scheme~\cite{zhang2018link, zhang2020revisiting}.
 Here, the motif score is derived using a product of link scores with no link correlation (``Mul'').
-We also consider our correlated heuristics, using link scores, where each score is assigned the same importance (``Avg'', $\mathbf{w} = \mathbf{1} \frac{1}{|E_{M,\mathcal{N}}|}$), or the \emph{smallest} link score is assigned the \emph{highest} importance (``Min'').
-This gives a total of 12 targets.
-We then consider different variants of SEAM (e.g., with and without embeddings described in~\cref{sec:embedding}). \if 0 Due to space constraints, details of parametrization are included in the appendix.
-In summary: for embeddings we use 10 random walks for a walk length of 80. \maciej{finish} \fi
+We also consider our correlated heuristics, using link scores, where each score is assigned the same importance (``Avg'', $\mathbf{w} = \mathbf{1} \frac{1}{|E_{M,\mathcal{N}}|}$), or the \emph{smallest} link score is assigned the \emph{highest} importance (``Min''). \emph{This gives a total of 12 comparison targets}.
+We then consider different variants of SEAM (e.g., with and without embeddings described in~\cref{sec:embedding}).
+More details on the evaluation setting are presented on the right side of Figure~\ref{fig:main-data}.

-\vspaceSQ{-0.3em} As the \textbf{accuracy metric}, we use AUC (Area Under the Curve), the standard metric to evaluate the accuracy of any classification model in machine learning.
+To assess \textbf{accuracy}, we use AUC (Area Under the Curve), a standard metric to evaluate the accuracy of any classification model in machine learning.
 We also consider a plain fraction of all correct predictions; these results resemble the AUC ones, see the appendix.

+Details of \textbf{parametrization} and \textbf{datasets} are included in the appendix.
+In general, we use the same datasets as in the SEAL paper~\cite{zhang2020revisiting} for consistent comparisons; these are, among others, Yeast (protein-protein interactions), USAir (airline connections), and Power (a power grid).
+Overall, our current selection of tested motifs covers the whole motif spectrum in terms of their density: stars (\textbf{very sparse}), communities (\textbf{moderately sparse} and \textbf{dense}, depending on the threshold), and cliques (\textbf{very dense}).

+We ensure that the used {graphs match our motivation}, i.e., {they are either evolving or miss higher order structures} that are then predicted.
+For this, we prepare the data so that different edges are removed randomly, imitating noise.

 \if 0 \textbf{h-hop enclosing subgraph}

 As stated in Section 4.1, we choose to only incorporate a rather small neighborhood around the motif.
 This is motivated by the \emph{$\gamma$-decaying heuristic} in the SEAL paper.
 Furthermore, Figure \ref{h-hop} shows that the accuracy of our model doesn't increase for $h>2$, but rather slightly drops in most cases.